 There are many organisations and services that can help.

 - LGBTIQA+ Health Australia – has a list of organisations that provide health services for the LGBTIQA+ community on their members webpage

 - QLife – provides free, anonymous, counselling and referral for people wanting to talk about issues including sexuality, identity, gender, bodies, feelings or relationships

 - Beyondblue has information and support for members of the LGBTI community

-- Carers Australia – has branches in every state and territory who provide support and resources for LGBTI carers:
+- Carers Australia – has branches who provide support and resources for LGBTIQA+ carers:

-- The Department of Health has put together resources for LGBTI ageing and aged care
+- The Department of Health and Aged Care has put together resources for LGBTIQA+ ageing and aged care

-- Dementia Australia has information and resources if you are caring for someone with dementia, including a booklet for LGBTI carers
+- Dementia Australia has information and resources if you are caring for someone with dementia, including a booklet for LGBTIQA+ carers

 - have the right to be treated with respect and considered as a partner with other care providers